 Like any class, ARW requires advance registration.
 Hit up their website, pick a time that works for you, and select the project you want to make.
 (Note: Make sure you pay attention to the type of class on the schedule.
-Some workshops are dedicated to specific projects.
-Like chunky blankets!)
-Projects range from $40-$70.
-That may seem like a lot but trust me when I say it's worth it.
-It's a beautiful space, the instructors are great, it's something you can say you built from scratch, and it's a night out!
+Some workshops are dedicated to specific projects.)
+Projects range from $40-$70, but the experience comes with a beautiful space, phenomenal instructors, and a personalized piece that is yours to keep.

 Step 2: Gather the provisions.

-ARW is snack-friendly and wait for it...
-BYOB!
-We came fully-stocked with wine, cheese, and chocolate.
-If you do decide to bring wine or any kind of drinks, I would recommend bringing a tumbler.
-Something like this prevents the chance of spilling red wine all over yourself, your project, or your workspace.
-I stopped into Marshalls before my class and snagged one for 8 bucks!
+ARW is snack-friendly and offers a BYOB policy.
+I arrived with wine, cheese, and chocolate.
+If you do decide to bring wine or any kind of beverages, I would recommend bringing a tumbler.
+Something like this prevents the chance of spilling on your project and your workspace.

 Step 3: Get to work.

-When you arrive for your class, you'll grab an apron and jump right into it.
+When you arrive for your class, you'll grab an apron and jump right in.
 You'll be assigned a seat where all of the materials for your custom design will be prepared and laid out for you.
 Each class at ARW provides instructors to help guide you through the project and lend a hand if you run into any problems.
 You'll sand, stain, assemble, and paint until you have a gorgeous wall hanging, tray, or pillow to take home.
 Make sure you snap a photo of your creation and tag @arworkshoprobinson.
-Cuz IG has gotta see the magic!

 TRY IT OUT

-If you're ready to go for it, I've got you covered with a special Burghologie promo code.
-Use "BURGH10" at checkout to save $10 on any workshop over $50!
-Note: The promo code is case-sensitive.
-Be sure to use all caps!
+In partnership with ARW, I'm happy to offer all of you a special Burghologie promo code.
+Use "BURGH10" at checkout to save $10 on any workshop over $50.
+(Note: The promo code is case-sensitive.
+Be sure to use all caps. )

 I'd love to hear about your experience.
 Shoot me a DM on Instagram or hit me up via email at firstname.lastname@example.org.
 Happy crafting, guys!

 I can't even begin to scratch the surface of all of the great small makers that deserve a shoutout, but here I highlight a few that have caught my attention this year.
-No matter who you're shopping for or what your budget is, I encourage you to consider shopping small this season!
-Let the shopping begin:
+No matter who you're shopping for or what your budget is, I encourage you to consider shopping small this season.

-When I started putting this guide together there was really no question if PGH Candle would be included.
-I ooo'd and ahhh'd over their hand-poured, soy candles for well over a year on Instagram before finally giving them a try.
-Now, I can now say with confidence they're one of my favorite local candle businesses.
-First of all, the scents are very unique.
-(Hello Pomegranate Cider and White Sage + Lavender) Secondly, the 16 oz. jars have an 80 hour burn time, so you can keep them around for quite awhile.
-The gift that keeps on giving!
+I have ooo'd and ahhh'd over PGH Candle's hand-poured, soy candles and I can now say with confidence they're one of my favorite local candle businesses.
+The scents are very unique and the 16 oz. jars have an 80 hour burn time.

 On top of smelling incredible, there's some other notable perks.
 These candles are all-natural and made from 100% soy wax.
 That means they're clean burning.
 They don't produce any harmful gases or soot and produce a stronger scent when lit.

-PGH Candle is a great option for friends, family, a significant other, a grab bag, secret santa... literally anyone.
-The boys on your list might even be into scents like "Fresh Coffee Beans" or "Whiskey".
+PGH Candle is a great option for friends, family, a significant other, a grab bag, secret santa, or pretty much anyone on your list.
+The boys might even be into scents like "Fresh Coffee Beans" or "Whiskey".

 WHERE TO FIND THEM:

-PGH Candle products are available for purchase on their website, but their also available at tons of local retailers around Pittsburgh.
+PGH Candle products are available for purchase on their website, but their also available at local retailers around Pittsburgh.
 Check out the list here.